-One Day Summer Workshop Opportunities
+Summer Workshop Opportunities

-The Engagement Team deliver Summer Workshops to provide opportunities for new and for returning students to prepare for their studies or develop their skills, in preparation for the next semester or the new academic year.
-They also deliver the 3 Day Study Skills Summer School which is provided for mature learners (21+) who hold an offer to study at UWL.
+The Engagement Team deliver Summer Workshops, giving new and returning students ways to prepare for your studies or develop your skills for the next semester or academic year.
+We also deliver the 3 Day Study Skills Summer School which is provided for mature learners (21+) who hold an offer to study at UWL.